mlcommons/ck/README.md

   These scripts are connected into portable and technology-agnostic workflows that can run a given application on any platform with any software and hardware in an automated and unified way using a common and human-readable interface.
-  The goal is to help researchers and developers focus on innovation while automating all their tedious, repetitive and manual tasks when bechmarking, optimizing and porting AI, ML and other complex projects to continuously evolving models, datasets, software and hardware.
+  The goal is to help researchers and developers focus on innovation while automating all their tedious, repetitive and manual tasks when preparing, bechmarking, reproducing, optimizing and porting AI, ML and other complex projects to continuously evolving models, datasets, software and hardware.
   *CM is complementary to existing automation tools including Docker, Kubeflow, MLFlow, cmake, spack, etc.*
 * [CM scripts](cm-mlops/scripts) - a collection of portable, reusable, customizable and  technology-agnostic automations that wrap existing MLOps, DevOps, ResearchOps and LLMOps with a human-readable command line, simple Python API and extensible JSON/YAML meta descriptions